ubports/messaging-app/README.md

 For faster build speeds, building app tests is disabled in ```clickable.json```

-_NOTE:_ As for now, building with clickable fails, due to libnotify dependencies missing in clickable/ubuntu-sdk:16.04-armhf docker image.
-Issue will be filled, but in the meantime you can install the ```libnotify-dev:armhf``` by yourself into the image and then use it via the ```--docker-image``` parameter.

 Building with crossbuilder
 ==========================
 The easiest way to build this app is using crossbuilder.